Skip over main navigation

 • Kidney transplants have been performed for over 50 years

-• Kidney transplants are not perfect/100 % successful, they may fail and there are side effects
+• Kidney transplants are not always successful, sometimes they can fail within a short period and there are side effects.

 • Not everyone with kidney failure is suitable for a transplant